Listen to this morning’s Scripture song – Ephesians 4:32

 Did you ever notice how many times the word “better” is used in the Letter to the Hebrews?
 This epistle was written to Jewish people, both saved and lost.
 God was encouraging the saved Jews to not look back to what they had under the Old Testament Law, because that what they now have in Christ is better.
 God was also challenging the lost Hebrews to consider Christ as the fulfillment of all of the Messianic prophesies, and that He was in reality what all of their ceremonies, sacrifices, and traditions pointed to.
 Old Testament Judaism was only a shadow of the substance of New Testament Christianity.
 Christianity is better for all of the reasons mentioned in the verses above.

 My goal this morning is not to go through all of the points made in Hebrews regarding the better relationship that the New Testament believer has when compared to the Old Testament Jew; but rather, I would like to simply state that my life is also much better since I have been saved.
 Like the song says:

 “What a wonderful change in my life has been wrought since Jesus came into my heart.”

-I have been a Christian now for over two decades, and I can say without hesitation that the life I now live as a child of God is infinitely better than what I had before.
+I have been a Christian now for over two and a half decades, and I can say without hesitation that the life I now live as a child of God is infinitely better than what I had before.
 Not that I don’t still have my trials and struggles with the flesh, which I certainly do; but there are just so many blessings associated with being a Christian.
 My life is better now, my family is better now, and my future is sealed, secure and full of hope.
 Talk about a retirement plan.
 What a great God we serve, and what an awesome Saviour.
 Have you stopped to consider today how much better your life is since Jesus came in?

 Posted in Thoughts from Hebrews by Phil Erickson with no comments yet.